Coherent-Partners/spark-python-sdk/docs/services.md

 - **Default inputs**:
   the following example demonstrates how to execute a service with default values.
-  Obviously, the SDK ignores those default values.
+  As you may probably guess, the SDK ignores those default values.
 Under the hood, the SDK uses an empty object `{}` as the input data, which is an indicator for Spark to use the default inputs defined in the Excel file.

 ```py
 spark.services.execute('my-folder/my-service')